Checkride Prep 101: The Ultimate Guide for Pilots

 Qualification Preparation

-- Use a “what to bring” checklist of documents, logbook and materials so you won’t forget anything.
+- Use a “what to bring” checklist of documents, logbook, and materials so you won’t forget anything.

 - Review the aeronautical requirements and check your hour totals to make sure everything is correct.

-- Ask another CFI, Chief CFI or flight school owner to review your logbook and endorsements.
+- Ask another CFI, Chief CFI, or flight school owner to review your logbook and endorsements.

 - Review the maintenance logs with your CFI or mechanic to verify airworthiness.
 It’s not unheard of for a mechanic to mistakenly omit an entry, such as deactivated inoperative equipment.